 Geophysical remote sensing is a key part of the archaeological strategy.
 The remote sensing would be carried out by Dr. Timothy Horsley of Horsley Archaeological Prospection LLC., a subconsultant to Louis Berger.
 Dr. Horsley is planning to use a combination of several instruments in his study: high-resolution magnetometry, ground-penetrating radar, and soil resistivity.
 All of these techniques are above-ground approaches – they are non-intrusive and non-destructive.

 The remote sensing work would begin by using survey instruments to stake out 30-meter survey squares in the park.
 The survey squares would be marked by either wooden garden stakes or with PVC pin flags which would remain in the park only for the duration of the survey.
-The survey will begin near the Pagoda and then extend north and south, and minimally to the east and west.
+The survey will begin near the Observatory and then extend north and south, and minimally to the east and west.
 An overall area measuring about 2 hectares or 5 acres will be investigated.
 There will be no excavation as part of this phase of the fieldwork.
 The work will be conducted by 2 field personnel and possibly an additional volunteer.

 Archaeological Excavation – April 17 – May 10, 2014